-2.4.4 Comparison of PM10 Concentrations at Larne Harbour
+2.4.4 Comparison of PM10 Concentrations

-Table 13 over page compares the concentration of particulate matter measured by the real time PM{10} automatic analyser over two years.
-The periods of measurement are from April to March.
+Table 18 over compares the concentration of particulate matter measured by the real time PM{10} automatic analyser over three years.
+The periods of measurement are from April to March, except for 05/06 which the period of measurement ends in December.